inblockio/aqua-container/README.md

 # aqua-container
-Aqua container is a rust implmentation of aqua protocol.It enables data signed , witness and verified.
+Aqua container is a rust implmentation of aqua protocol.It enables data to be signed , witnessed and verified.
-This project has  a axum web server (with ssr  web page) and  a solid js frontend to display  the above capabilities.
+This project has  an axum web server (with ssr  web page) and  a solid js frontend to display  the above capabilities.

 Features: